-Using them when being broken down is no doubt the time they are used the most but I have also used them in many another scenarios.
+Using them when being broken down is no doubt the time they are used the most, but I have also used them in many other scenarios.

-Instead of doing a road side fix I was able to stick a emergency light on the back until I could get to a safe spot to troubleshoot it.
+Instead of doing a roadside fix, I was able to stick an emergency light on the back until I could get to a safe spot to troubleshoot it.

-Below is some of our favorite options with many more available.
+Below are some of our favorite options, with many more available.

 Our Picks for Best Road Side Emergency Lights

 Wagan EL2639-3 The Original FRED Flashing Roadside Emergency Disc LED Flare, (Pack of 3)

 FRED flashing roadside emergency lights are very popular and are nice to have if broken down.